kodera2t/ESP32_ePaper_webradio/README.md

-As same as another ESP32-ADB seriese, we can add preset station on web interface.
-We can add (up to 10), change or remove URL of the internet radio station by the following commands:
+As same as another ESP32-ADB series, preset station can be edit through web interface running on ESP32.
+Preset URL of the streaming radio station can be editby the following commands:

 ```
 GET /  - list stations